Learn about actual and potential costs

 For ad hoc work or emergency repairs, buyers should provide general expectations with regard to response time.

-Buyers should list the expected lead time for similar businesses.
+Buyers should list the expected lead time for related goods and services.

 Evaluate major factors to mitigate risk

 The supply chain for solar panel installation services has a moderate degree of risk, which is primarily a result of tariffs placed on PV panels by the Trump administration in January 2018.
 These tariffs have increased the cost of imported panels, thereby posing a threat to suppliers that purchase panels...
 Subscribe to learn more.